 Infection prevention and control means doing everything possible to prevent infection from both developing and spreading to others.
 The following resources are available to purchase and a selection are free to download and will assist you in preventing healthcare associated infections.

-Aseptic technique Infection Prevention and Control Policy for General Practice Aseptic technique minimises the risk of contaminating an invasive device or contaminating a vulnerable area, such as a wound when introduction of microorganisms may increase the risk of infection.
-A...
+Aseptic technique Infection Prevention and Control Policy for General Practice An aseptic technique is used to carry out a procedure in a way that minimises the risk of contaminating an invasive device, e.g. urinary catheter, or a susceptible body site...

-Best practice to facilitate good hand hygiene when delivery direct care to services users is to be ‘Bare Below the Elbows’.
-Size: A5 colour poster Target: General Practice, Care Homes, Domiciliary Care and Dental Practices Purchase: Available to purchase individually....
+Best practice to facilitate good hand hygiene when delivery direct care to services users is to be ‘Bare below the elbows’.
+Size: A5 colour poster Target: General Practice, Care Homes and Domiciliary Care Purchase: Available to purchase in printed or digital...

 BBV infections are spread by direct contact with the blood of an infected person.
 The main BBVs of concern are: Human immunodeficiency virus (HIV), which causes acquired immune deficiency syndrome (AIDS) Hepatitis B virus (HBV) and hepatitis C virus (HCV)...